-All students intending to take one of the Chemistry Department’s three gateway courses in the fall semester are required to take the Chemistry Placement Survey by the time pre-registration closes in late June.
+All students intending to take one of the Chemistry Department’s three gateway courses in the fall semester are required to take the Chemistry Placement Survey.
 All students are advised to initially enroll in CHEM 153 – Concepts of Chemistry, which is the gateway course taken by most first year students.
 Following the Placement Survey, the Department will adjust some students’ enrollment into either CHEM 151 – Introductory Chemistry or CHEM 155 – Principles of Modern Chemistry.

-The Placement Survey will be available on Glow, the college’s course management service beginning in early June.
-You may take the survey anytime, but no later than June 20, 2016.
+Incoming first year students must complete the Placement Survey no later than June 19, 2017.
+The Placement Survey will be available on Glow, the college’s course management service, beginning in early June.

 You will need to activate your Williams College email account to access Glow.